Large Language Models Develop Novel Social Biases Through Adaptive Exploration: Interventions to Identify Factors Behind Stratification

 \paragraph{Using realistic job-wise success probabilities limits these stratification reductions.} We follow the previous intervention with a variant that assigns job success probabilities equal to the LLM's elicited prior.
 Conducted using the fairest model in the $p=0.1$ setting (GPT-4o), we set success probabilities for each job by asking the LLM what percentage of the general population would succeed in the role.
 These values ranged from 6--87\%, with each of the four job types (high/low warmth $\times$ high/low competence) following a different distribution.
 See Appendix \ref{app:elicitation_prompts} for prompts and job success probabilities.
 With these new probabilities, GPT-4o's allocations were no longer close to fair random assignment, with SIs of 0.82 for direct and 0.60 for CoT.
 While stratification did decrease from the $p=0.9$ condition, GPT-4o was unable to replicate the ideal levels it attained in the $p=0.1$ setting, suggesting that LLMs remain likely to stratify in real-world settings.

+\paragraph{Models form incorrect biases even when success probabilities per demographic are different.} While previous experiments show LLMs develop biases when demographics are equal, we illustrate how this persists even when some demographics perform better than others.
+We test this by modifying success rates: Each demographic is best at a job category (with success $p = 0.9$), worst at a job category ($0.75$), and moderate ($0.8$ and $0.85$) at the other two.
+Once the hiring rounds are complete, we ask the LLM to identify the demographic that is most likely to succeed at a job from each job quadrant.
+See details in Appendix~\ref{app:different_success_rates_exploration}.

+We tested GPT-4o and Gemini-2.5-Flash for both direct and CoT prompts, in both 40 and 80-round hiring setups with 30 trials per setting.
+In the 40-round setup, LLMs only identified the best-performing group 26.3\% of the time, barely surpassing random chance.
+It mistakenly identifies the second-best group 29.0\% of the time, the third best group 21.5\% of the time, and even the worst group 23.3\% of the time (95\% CIs shown in Appendix~\ref{app:different_success_rates_exploration} Table \ref{tab:40round}).
+In the condition where LLMs were given 80 hiring rounds and explicitly informed of this, there was no statistically significant difference in accuracy vs.~the 40-round case (26.2\%, 30.5\%, 24.4\%, 18.9\%; Appendix~\ref{app:different_success_rates_exploration} Table \ref{tab:80round}).
+Models were so easily influenced by initial feedback that they were unable to adapt their exploration to attain better long-term benefits.

 \paragraph{Providing more information about candidates can help reduce stratification.} Another case to consider is scenarios where the LLM has access to richer information beyond group labels alone.
 Real-world decision making can involve multiple dimensions of context, and incorporating additional features allows us to explore if stratification arises when models can explain observations using other available features.
-We examined this question using a refugee resettlement task with established realistic features: age and education~\citep{bansak_improving_2018, bansak_how_2016}.
-Starting from the same multi-turn allocation paradigm, we replaced fictional demographics with low-resource indigenous ethnicities from Central Asia to preserve realism, confirming that initial biases across ethnicities are spurious (across all conditions GASI $\in [0.43, 0.59]$).
-We also replaced categorized jobs with real geographically-clustered cities in a country.
+We examined this question using the refugee resettlement setting with established realistic features from \citet{bansak_improving_2018, bansak_how_2016}: age and education.
 For experiment details and prompts, see Appendix \ref{app:refugee}.